norton120/pirate_baby/content/posts/replatforming.md

 There are situations where a given framework has firm limitations imposed to allow  for conventions, and those conventions no longer meet your needs.
 Low-code platforms, for example, may begin to choke when complex authentication or multi-zone, multi-regional redundancies are required.
 In these cases it is not impossible to expand the existing framework to meet your needs, but fighting against the baked-in conventions makes the cost much greater than the return.

 #### Extremes
 Facebook famously reached the limits of GIT version controlling and replatformed to Mercurial.
-Google has developed proprietary storage and distributed search technologies that support operations of Google-scale.
+Google has developed proprietary storage and distributed search technologies that support operations of Google-scale, and are certainly not their original technologies.
 There are situations where performance at extreme scale _does_ matter, and in those cases language and architecture choices are critical.
+It is important not to confuse these extremes with a painfully slow website that could be fixed with

 #### When You NEED to be Cool

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTE4MjY1NzU1NywtMjI3NjgxMDQwLC0xNT
+eyJoaXN0b3J5IjpbLTk4ODk5MjU3OSwxMTgyNjU3NTU3LC0yMj
-MyMjMyOTAyLC0xNjY0NzI2Nzg0LC0zNzA3ODAxMDcsLTE2MDQx
+c2ODEwNDAsLTE1MzIyMzI5MDIsLTE2NjQ3MjY3ODQsLTM3MDc4
-MzAwOTcsNzA4OTQxOTQ4XX0=
+MDEwNywtMTYwNDEzMDA5Nyw3MDg5NDE5NDhdfQ==
 -->